rombrew/phobia/doc/MotorTuning.md

 ## Overview

-The PMC has many different settings to adjust the operation of the motor in different conditions.
+The PMC has many different settings to adjust the operation in different conditions.
 We will consider the most important of them.

 ## Forced control